dominicparga/informatik-for-kids/README.md

 # informatik-for-kids

+## News
+Currently, the first version of a graphical user interface for kids is being developed.

 ## Demonstration and Examples
 Demonstrations and examples can be executed using `gradle`.
 A (somewhat) stable demonstration can be executed from the `master`-branch (see Main UI).